 Therefore, many drivers accused of a second or third DUI consider accepting a wet reckless plea bargain.
 You face up to one year of jail time for a second or third DUI in California.
 However, the amount of jail time you face for a wet reckless charge does not increase.

 Speak with a lawyer if you are interested in a wet reckless plea bargain.
-Call (310) 929-6503 to speak to a legal team today.
 A lawyer may assess your situation — this could help you determine whether you should take a wet reckless plea bargain.

 Compare Wet Reckless and Dry Reckless Charges